syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Getting-Started.md

 ## Enable Toolbar

-TreeGrid control contains the toolbar options to Add, Edit, Delete, Search,  Expand and Collapse all records.
-You can enable toolbar using `ToolbarSettings`.
+TreeGrid control contains the toolbar options to Add, Edit, Delete, Cancel, Update, Search, ExpandAll and CollapseAll operations, you can enable the toolbar by using `ToolbarSettings` property.

 {% highlight CSHTML %}